jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 unit (X = Starting Strength - current number of models).
 Follow each successful Reactivation roll is a Reassembly roll.
 For each successful Reassembly roll, return one of the slain models (with full wounds remaining) to the unit.
 It must be placerd in coherency with the rest of the unit.
+- **Phylactery (only if equipped):** Once per turn, when this model uses its Living Metal ability, it regains up to D3 lost wounds instead of 1.

 #### > OPTIONS:
 - This model's Staff of light can be replaced with one of the following: 1 Hyperphase sword; 1 Voidblade.
 - This model's Hyperphase glaive can be replaced with a Warscythe (+5 pts) or Voidscythe (+10 pts).
-- This model can be equipped with a Resurrection orb (+45 pts).
+- This model can be equipped with a Resurrection orb (+45 pts) or a Phylactery (+8 pts).
 - This model can be equipped with a Phase Cycler (+15 pts).

 ---